Data Knight 365: The fat lady clears her throat

 For some, that game has already started.
 Promoter Paul Allen told local contractor Ed Erwin recently that my stories about questionable past dealings of the principals in the deal “drove away investors.”
 Dan Delfino, head of Power Direct, the one-time “money behind the deal,” says I poisoned the waters and made it impossible for him to do business in Floyd County.
 I’m told that at least one county official will claim publicly that I ruined the deal by writing about the past problems of Allen, Delfino and others in the project.

 I doubt seriously that anything I wrote “killed” the data center deal, if it finally dies on Dec.
 2. If anything, what I wrote may have prevented some in Floyd County from losing money by investing in the scheme.
-The DK3 appeared doomed from the start, torpedoed by greed, grandiose promises and the desperation of a cash-strapped county.
+The DK3 deal appeared doomed from the start, torpedoed by greed, grandiose promises and the desperation of a cash-strapped county.
 To some who actually know a thing or two about business deals, this one smelled from the start and was probably dead on arrival before it was announced.

 The warning signs were there for anyone who took the time to look closely at DK3 and it principals.
 The past problems of Allen and his failed company, B-Telecom, the history of Delfino and Power Direct, the overblown claims of jobs and benefits to the county: All served notice early on that the deal most likely would not fly.